| |||||||

 40 years earlier to the month, the Knox Shire had held meetings in their offices to start Little Athletics in Knox with each club based on a school within the Shire.
 This is an invite only event with priority given to those that have put in the most service into the Knox Centre and their clubs over the past 40 years and invites will include their partners.
 Each season will be treated equally.
 Invitees will be done in the form of two rounds and required an answer of acceptance within 4 weeks.
 The first one will be on May 23rd 2008.
 The final one will be four weeks later.
 After the protocol guests, the order will be:

 Seating will be in a theatre style arrangement with some screens for audio visual presentations.
+All guest names subject to Mayoral approval.

 NOTE: Only Finger food will be provided which will be from 6:30 to 7:20 pm